 #Comment Ends#Comment Begins

 Strategic Point: In trust and estate law, with a discretionary trust, a distinction is made based upon the presence or absence of an ascertainable standard.
 An ascertainable standard provides the circumstances under which a beneficiary may compel a distribution from a trust, such as for the maintenance of the health, comfort, and manner of living of the beneficiary.
 Zeoli v.
 Commissioner of Social Services, 179 Conn.
 83 (1979).
-Arguably, when there is an ascertainable standards, since a distribution may be compelled by the beneficiary, it is a property interest.
+Arguably, when there is an ascertainable standard, since a distribution may be compelled by the beneficiary, it is a property interest.
 However, no Connecticut court has made such a finding in a dissolution action.

 #Comment Ends